Connecting orbits in quasiaffine spherical varieties via $B$-root subgroups

-\begin{remark} Since the variety $P/{L_0}$ is affine, the vector bundle $\mathcal N$ is generated by global sections, that is, for any vector $v\in N_y$ one can find a section $s\in H^0(P/{L_0}, \mathcal N)$ such that $s_y=v$.
-This shows that by a $\GG_a$-action that is not nesessary $B$-normalized one can connect the spherical orbit~$Y$ (satisfying $\KK[N_z]^{L_0} = \KK$) with any $G$-orbit that contains $Y$ in its closure. \end{remark}
+\begin{remark} Since the variety $P/{H}$ is affine, the vector bundle $\mathcal N$ is generated by global sections, that is, for every $y \in P/H$ and $v \in \mathcal N_y$ one can find a section $s\in H^0(P/{H}, \mathcal N)$ such that $s(y) = v$.
+This shows that, under the assumptions of Proposition~\ref{prop_hfb_lst}, by a $\GG_a$-action that is not nesessary $B$-normalized one can connect~$Y$ with any $G$-orbit that contains $Y$ in its closure. \end{remark}

-When we are interested in $B$-root subgroups on a spherical variety, the situation becomes more rigid.